 The Element ID, Length, and Element ID Extension fields are defined in 9.4.2.1 (General).

-The Color Switch Countdown field is set to the number of TBTTs that remain until the STA sending the BSS Color Change Announcement element switches to the new BSS Color.
+The Color Switch Countdown field is set to the number of TBTTs that remain until the [3179]HE APSTA sending the BSS Color Change Announcement element switches to the new BSS Color.
 A value of 0 indicates that the switch occurs at the current TBTT if the element is carried in a Beacon frame or the next TBTT following the frame that carried the element if the frame is not a Beacon.
+If the Color Switch Countdown field value is greater than 0, then at the next TBTT, its value is decremented by 1 until it reaches 0.
 [5844]

 The format of the New BSS Color Information field is as[6320] defined in Figure 9-589cy (New BSS Color field format).
 The New BSS Color [5405]sub-field is set to the new BSS Color value that the HE AP intends to use starting from the TBTT at which the Color Switch Countdown reaches 0.